Skip to main content

 • Fixed Amount - A discount is applied that reduces the price of the offer by a specific dollar amount

-Discount Progress Bar - Once the customer has added enough products to the cart to reach a specific total amount, a discount set by the merchant will be offered.
+• Discount Bar - Once the customer has added enough products to the cart to reach a specific total amount, a discount set by the merchant will be offered.

-Free Shipping - Once the customer has added enough products to the cart to reach a specific total amount, free shipping will be added to the order.
+• Free Shipping Bar - Once the customer has added enough products to the cart to reach a specific total amount, free shipping will be added to the order.

 When using either the percent or fixed amount discount, or one of the multi-product incentives, OCU creates a draft order to apply the discounted amount to the checkout.
 In this article we are going to focus on how creating and working with draft orders might affect your current checkout flow.

-According to Shopify, Draft Orders are orders that allow merchants to create orders on behalf of customers.
-It is through the Draft Orders API that OCU is able to apply discounts to pre-purchase offers.
+Draft Orders are orders that allow merchants to create orders on behalf of customers.
+It is through the Draft Orders API that OCU is able to auto-apply discounts to pre-purchase offers at Checkout.
 If a customer accepts a pre-purchase offer that is using any of the discount methods listed above, a draft order will be created in order to apply that discount.

 Draft Order Checkouts operate differently than your typical Online Store Checkout.
 Here are a few things you need to know…